SJ23 Tech Tip F10, (Updated 2022-07-02)

 of them recommend using an open turnbuckle that is locked with SS wire since a roller furler has been known to unscrew a

-it.
+both.
 I have no access to a rigging shop to

 -